-In this dialogue, CCARE’s founder and director, Dr. James Doty, will ask Kyra Bobinet about her life’s work and what role compassion may have played.
-This event is an hour-long dialogue followed by questions from the audience.
+In this conversation, CCARE’s founder and director, Dr. James Doty, will discuss compassion, meditation, and biology of aging with Dr. Elissa Epel.
+The hour-long dialogue will be followed by questions from the audience and a book signing.
 The talk will be recorded and posted to CCARE’s YouTube Channel and website several weeks after the event.

 Disability-Related Accommodations and Services

 Please email CCARE staff at CCARE_info@stanford.edu by November 10, 2018 with requests for disability-related accommodations.